awsdocs/aws-cloudtrail-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-Next, a user of `devgroup` runs the `stop-logging` command on the same trail\.
+Next, a user in the `devgroup` group runs the `stop-logging` command on the same trail\.

 ```
 $ aws --profile devgroup cloudtrail stop-logging --name Example-Trail
 ```

-The command returns an access denied exception:
+The command returns an access denied exception, such as the following:

 ```
 A client error (AccessDeniedException) occurred when calling the StopLogging operation: Unknown